jweleszczuk/NGS_Analysis_project/RAPORT.md

 ### 2.6 Conversiona and indexing:

-.Sam files has been convered into .bam files with _samtools view_, and then sorted with the use of _samtools index_.
+.Sam files have been convered into .bam files with _samtools view_, and then sorted with the use of _samtools index_.

 ### 2.7 Aligment information:

 Informations about created bam files, had been gathered with the use of the following _samtools_ arguments: _flagstat_, _stats_ and _coverage_ function.
-Then, mentioned data has been visualized with use of following _Python_ packages: _pandas_ _seaborn_, _matplotlib.pyplot_.
+Then, the mentioned data has been visualized with use of following _Python_ packages: _pandas_ _seaborn_, _matplotlib.pyplot_.

 ### 2.8 SNP detection: